John Redwood

-Sir John Alan Redwood (born 15 June 1951) is a British politician who has been the Member of Parliament (MP) for Wokingham in Berkshire since 1987.
+Sir John Alan Redwood (born 15 June 1951) is a British politician and academic who was the Member of Parliament (MP) for Wokingham in Berkshire from 1987 to 2024.
 A member of the Conservative Party, he was Secretary of State for Wales in the Major government and was twice an unsuccessful candidate for the leadership of the Conservative Party in the 1990s.
-Redwood subsequently served in the Shadow Cabinets of William Hague and Michael Howard; he has remained a backbencher since then.
+Redwood subsequently served in the Shadow Cabinets of William Hague and Michael Howard; he remained a backbencher from then on.
+On 24 May 2024, Redwood announced that he would stand down as MP for Wokingham and not seek re-election in the 2024 general election.

-Redwood is a veteran Eurosceptic who was described in 1993 as a "pragmatic Thatcherite".
+Prior to becoming an MP, Redwood completed a doctorate at All Souls College, Oxford and served as Director of the Number 10 Policy Unit under Margaret Thatcher.
+He is a veteran Eurosceptic who was described in 1993 as a "pragmatic Thatcherite".
 He was the co-chairman of the Conservative Party's Policy Review Group on Economic Competitiveness until 2010.
 He has the role of Chief Global Strategist of investment management company Charles Stanley & Co Ltd (part of Charles Stanley Group).
-Redwood is a long-term critic of the European Union and of the United Kingdom's former membership of it.
-He supported Brexit in the 2016 EU referendum, and is a member of the British Eurosceptic pressure group Leave Means Leave.
+Redwood supported Brexit in the 2016 EU referendum, and was a member of the British Eurosceptic pressure group Leave Means Leave.

-Early life
+Early life and education

 John Redwood was born in Dover, the second child of William Redwood (1925–2016), an accountant and company secretary, and his wife, Amy Emma (née Champion), the manager of a shoe shop.
 He had an elder sister, Jennifer, who died as a baby in 1949.
-His childhood began in a council house, and describes his family buying their own house as a "big breakthrough" for the family.
+His childhood began in a council house, and he describes his family buying their own house as a "big breakthrough" for the family.

-Education

-Redwood was educated at private Kent College, Canterbury, and Magdalen College, Oxford, where he graduated BA in modern history in 1971.
+Redwood was educated at private Kent College in Canterbury, and Magdalen College, Oxford, where he graduated with a BA in modern history in 1971.
 He was a postgraduate at St Antony's College, Oxford, from 1971 to 1972 and was elected an Examination Fellow at All Souls College, Oxford, from 1972 to 1979, which later led to a distinguished fellowship in 2007.
 At All Souls, he wrote a DPhil thesis which investigated the fear of atheism in England, from the Restoration to the publication of Alciphron by George Berkeley.
-He graduated DPhil in 1975.
+He graduated with a DPhil in 1975.

 Political career

+Before parliament

-He was an Oxfordshire county councillor between 1973 and 1977, the youngest ever at the age of 21 when elected, and stood in the Peckham by-election of October 1982 where he lost to Harriet Harman.
+Redwood was an Oxfordshire county councillor, representing the Conservative Party between 1973 and 1977, the youngest ever at the age of 21 when elected.
+In 1981, he unsuccessfully stood for the Greater London Council seat of Peckham.
 From 1983 onwards, he headed Margaret Thatcher's policy unit, where he was one of the champions of privatisation.

+Redwood stood as the Conservative candidate at the Peckham by-election of October 1982, coming third with 12.42% of the vote behind the Labour Party candidate Harriet Harman and the SDP candidate Dick Taverne.